pepecortes/mit-C/README.md

 use geany for another different project)
 a) is completed.
 I have started b): you have to complete several functions ("find_value" is the first called by "store_result"

+2/10/2013
+End of coding part of ass7.
+Started with the creation of libraries I have opted for a static library.
+I have found a web page that summarizes the process (see pdf) After following all the steps, I have a large number of cryptic errors.
+It is quite impressive the time it takes in C to do pretty straight forward things...